swalladge/hit238-a1/README.md

 [ThemeRoller](http://themeroller.jquerymobile.com/). jQuery and Underscore.js are heavily used throughout, especially for ajax calls, data manipulation, DOM manipulation, and template rendering (for displaying data in the app).

+A live hosted version can be found at [https://quiz.swalladge.id.au](https://quiz.swalladge.id.au).

 ## Libraries and Tech Used